 And the huge variety of work we do means you’ll never get bored.
 In the last few years we’ve worked on everything from karaoke to ship–broking, from video–mixing to teaching doctors.
 Take a look at our work page to see some recent projects.

-During the pandemic we aren’t expecting to travel, but once things return to some semblance of normality the role will require occasional travel (by train, first class), sometimes outside your normal working hours.
-We’ll make every accommodation possible to ensure this fits your other commitments.
+As the pandemic recedes (we hope!) we’re starting to travel again, and the role will require occasional travel (by train, first class), sometimes outside your normal working hours.
+We’ll make every accommodation to ensure this fits your other commitments.

 Please apply by email to email@example.com, clearly stating the role you are applying for.
 Please include a CV and any examples of your work you feel may be relevant.